patilswapnilv/juliepagano.com/source/blog/2014-02-26-bad-ally-quiz.html.markdown

 title: Bad Ally Quiz
 date: 2014-02-26 23:30 EST
 tags: 101, allies
+description: An internet quiz style list of common ally issues.
 ---

 The topic of bad "allies" has come up a lot lately.
 Some people want to know how to identify bad allies.